 - Immerse yourself in the 1950s gold rush era at Sovereign Hill living museum

 - Transport: car

 - Price: $$$

-Regional Victoria delivers a spectacular diversity of landscapes from the Southern Ocean to the sandstone escarpments of the Grampians National Park.
-Along the way learn about Aboriginal culture, pan for gold, see wildlife and wilderness, enjoy local food and wine, and soak in some of Australia’s finest mineral springs.
+Despite its small size, the state of Victoria delivers a spectacular diversity of landscapes from the Southern Ocean to the sandstone escarpments of the Grampians National Park.
+Along the way learn about Aboriginal culture, pan for gold, see wildlife and wilderness, enjoy local food and wine, and soak in some of Australia’s finest thermal mineral springs.

 Day 1: Melbourne to Torquay

-Just a 30 minute drive south of Melbourne, go on safari at the Werribee Open Range zoo to see rhinoceros, giraffes, zebras and antelopes grazing on the grassy plains.
-And come face-to-face with gorillas, a pride of lions, monkeys and cheetahs on the Pula Reserve Walking Trail.
-Continue for 50 minutes to the bayside city of Geelong for lunch in the funky surrounds of the Little Creatures Brewery or enjoy the innovative tasting menu at Igni.
+When you've had your fill, continue for 50 minutes to the bayside city of Geelong.
+Stop for lunch in the funky surrounds of the Little Creatures Brewery or enjoy the innovative tasting menu at Igni.
 Explore the nearby Bellarine Peninsula and enjoy a glass of wine at Jack Rabbit Vineyard, with its splendid views of Port Phillip Bay, and wander around the Victorian-era seaside town of Queenscliff.
 Continue to nearby Torquay, birthplace of surf brands Rip Curl and Quiksilver, to visit the Australian National Surfing Museum and shop the surf wear boutiques.
 Enjoy a game of oceanside golf or tennis at the RACV Torquay Resort, where you will stay for the night.